frontendpatterns/frontendpatterns.dev/src/content/patterns/telemetry.md

 ---
 # Telemetry

-Collect usage analytics and performance metrics to inform product decisions.

 ## Problem

 Without this pattern, the premise that collecting usage analytics and performance metrics to inform product decisions falls apart, and small changes trigger cascading regressions.